AlexiaChen/awesome-stars/README.md

 - [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) – A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 - [Kryha/zk-states](https://github.com/Kryha/zk-states) – Verifiable state manager for React based on o1js & Mina protocol
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) – A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
+- [langgenius/dify](https://github.com/langgenius/dify) – One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [Steve245270533/gallery](https://github.com/Steve245270533/gallery) – Digital exhibition project developed based on three.js.
 - [honojs/hono](https://github.com/honojs/hono) – Lightweight, Ultrafast, Web Standards
 - [guangzhengli/vectorhub](https://github.com/guangzhengli/vectorhub) – Quickly and easily build AI website or application by using embeddings!